 Xeljanz can cause liver damage by altering its enzyme levels.
 Clinical trials by Pfizer, the manufacturer of Xeljanz, revealed these risks and subsequent medical studies have confirmed them.
-However, Xeljanz's warning label continues to downplay the risks.
-Numerous Xeljanz lawsuits have been filed over this failure to adequately warn people of the risks of taking Xeljanz, demanding compensation for the victims who have suffered.
+However, Xeljanz’s warning label continues to downplay the risks.

 The defective drug lawyers at the Shouse Law Office can legally represent victims who have suffered liver damage after taking Xeljanz for their rheumatoid arthritis.
 With their help, you can file a Xeljanz lawsuit before the statute of limitations has expired.
-In this article, they discuss:
+In this article, we discuss:

 - 1. What is Xeljanz?